Browsing Tag

 Other creative collectibles include a downloadable assemble-it-yourself Life Size MINI Robot that doubles as your motoring guardian.
 You just need to print out and tape together 289 sheets of paper, and there you have a gigantic transformer robot as your personal wingman.
 But of course, knowing MINIs awareness of environmental issues, please recycle.
 MINI also encourages its drivers to hand out Good Motoring Citations, which look and feel like real traffic violation tickets, only the citation is meant to reward good motoring.
 MINI explains, “Let’s take the law into our own hands.
 Let’s slap someone with a compliment.
 Let’s reward a really good parking job.
 Let’s write someone up for having a sweet set of wheels.
 Let’s be sure we make this month’s quota.”
 You’re instructed to fill it out, place it under the windshield wiper, and then run away.

 The purpose?
-MINI says is to contribute to the “collective good” of “motoring karma.”
+MINI says it is to contribute to the “collective good” of “motoring karma.”
 Among the different citations, you might be the proud recipient of the “Wash me” citation and the note: “Congratulations.
-You car is absolutely filthy.
+Your car is absolutely filthy.
 This means you have really enjoyed motoring in the fullest sense of the word.
 Keep up the good work.”
+MINI’s initiative reflects a playful spirit, much like the experience of exploring a nouveau casino en ligne 2024, where innovation meets entertainment.
 You might also be commended for having a great bumper sticker.
 MINI says, “Humor is important, especially when you’re stuck in traffic.
 Without it, we’d all just be getting from point A to point B. But you took the time to change that.
 And never once mentioned your honor student, thanks a lot for that.”
 As an owner of a convertible, you might be recognized for “going topless.”
 Your note reads: “You’re motoring in a convertible the way it was meant to be done: Open.
 And you trusted the world not to rob you blind.
 And that’s special.”

 The beneficiary of the ‘Good Motoring Citation’ is then instructed to “mail this compliment home to your mother.”
 After all, we’re still little kids playing in a bigger sandbox.